top of page

 -

 What is with the Latin titles?If you've been around for a while, you know I hate coming up with titles.
-Haaaaate.
 I can write a 400+ page book with no problem, but ask me to come up with a title?
 My mind goes blank.
 But you can blame Pinterest/CALIGO for the Latin trend.
 I was writing that short story and saw one of those "Latin word of the day" pics pop up for "caligo."
 I loved it, obviously, and since I was also in the middle of creating the whole Tennebrose Universe, I went with "Caligo" as the title.
 Then when it came time for MALUM, I stuck with Latin because I loved the symbolism/play on words of "malum discordiae."
 And that's when I decided my paranormals would have a Latin word/phrase as a title.
 (I make an exception for COVENTRY because I still consider it more fantasy than paranormal, but it's a fine line.)

 -